35percent/11tystarter/src/posts/berkeley-homes-losses-aylesham-centre-appeal.md

 ### Viability Alert!

+The Inspector did not find against Berkeley about the viability of the scheme.
+He agreed that a viable scheme could only provide 0% affordable housing and noted that this was not contested by Southwark or the Rule 6 party \[REF].

+While Southwark and Berkeley agreed that the amended scheme is not viable with 12% affordable housing, they did not agree about the size of the deficit or profit.
+As Berkeley noted in their evidence to the hearing Southwark calculated the deficit at  £41m, while Berkeley settled on £67m \[Appellant PoE, Viability, 5.3].
+Berkeley also noted that while there was a viability deficit, it would still make a profit, though *'not one at the level agreed*'. \[Appellant PoE Viability2.15].
+In fact the profit would be £39,348,927, or 7% GDV (Gross Development Value), but would not meeting the agreed profit target of 19.75% GDV \[Rebuttal letter, 3 April 2025 Table 3&4].

+These differences serve to show that viability conclusions are not definitive.
+They are based on contested values and long term assumptions that may not prove to be true.
+The point is re-inforced by the sensitivity table at the end of the viability assessment for the amended scheme (with 12% affordable housing).
+This gives losses/profits ranging from -£73.14m to +£145.12m, depending upon the relative movement of costs versus revenue, over the course of the development.

 Appellant PoE Viability -[ https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer*public/b5/38/b5384991-e74b-41aa-b85f-40c3b8e88076/cd0809_appellant*-_viability_proof_of_evidence_of_pascal_levine.pdf](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/b5/38/b5384991-e74b-41aa-b85f-40c3b8e88076/cd0809_appellant_-_viability_proof_of_evidence_of_pascal_levine.pdf)

 Rebuttal Letter, 3 April 2025 - <https://planning.southwark.gov.uk/online-applications/files/4C6414DBD6D6EAC466718853DEC7683F/pdf/24_AP_2074-APPLICANT_S_REBUTTAL_TO_GLA_AND_BPS_COMMENTS-4043393.pdf>

-While Southwark and Berkeley agreed that the scheme is not viable with 35% affordable housing, they did not agree about the size of the deficit or profit.
-As Berkeley noted in their evidence to the hearing Southwark calculated the deficit at  £41m, while Berkeley settled on £67m \[Appellant PoE, Viability, 5.3].
-Berkeley also noted that while there was a viability deficit, it would still make a profit, though *'not one at the level agreed*'. \[Appellant PoE Viability2.15].
-In fact the profit would be £39,348,927, or 7% GDV (Gross Development Value) , but not meeting the agreed profit target of 19.75% GDV \[Rebuttal letter, 3 April 2025 Table 3&4]

-Hypnotised by viability

-More profit, less affordable housing

-Viability is not definitive; based on values and assumptions; long-term predictions that will ultimately bear little relationship to reality.
-NAO report.
-Peter Apps article

 ### What next?